Subscribe to Blog via Email

 Myth 18: The Ga68 PET scan is replacing the CT and MRI scan in routine surveillance for all NET Patients

 Not true.
 It is actually replacing the Octreotide Scan for particular purposes, or will eventually.
 Read more by clicking here.

 Not true.
 They are in fact human beings and we should treat them as such.
 Please don’t call me a zebra, I and many others don’t appreciate it.
 Please don’t use the term on my social media sites, the comment or post will be removed.
 Sorry but I refuse to perpetuate this outdated dogma.
 Read why here:

-Myth 18: Palliative Care means end of life or hospice care
+Myth 21: Palliative Care means end-of-life or hospice care

 Not true.
 Serotonin is manufactured in the body.
-Read more here
+Some dietary sites might be saying this because it simplifies the explanation for readers.
+We’re not stupid, tell us about tryptophan etc. Read more here

 Not true.
 It’s for any patient who is exhibiting exocrine pancreatic insufficiency.
 Read more here.

 Not true.
 Since 2017, Grade 3 (high grade) comprises well-differentiated tumours (NETs) and poorly differentiated tumours (Neuroendocrine Carcinomas or NEC).
 Only poorly differentiated tumours are carcinomas.
 Read more here.